Oreo Truffles (Oreo Bombs)

 Is there anybody who doesn’t like Oreo cookies?

 In my house, we hardly have moments that these America’s most favorite sandwich cookies would run out of stock.
 And I often make one of the easy, simple, yet tasty truffles with them for Valentine’s day.
 It is the Oreo Truffles, but my kids call them Oreo Bombs.
-I have found this easy recipe from the Kraft website a few years ago and it became a huge hit with my kids and their friends at school.
+It is always a huge hit with my kids and their friends at school.

 All you need is 36 Oreo cookies and a packet of cream cheese, then coat with melted chocolate.
 I also like to coat them with powder sugar, cocoa powder, and granulated almond for variation.

 If you like Oreo, and the flavor of cream cheese, you will love these little bombs.
 They are so adorable to look at, too, right?
 So why not make some for your special someone for this Valentine’s day?
 Who knows?
 Your special someone might want to marry you after tasting one.